"Annie Jennings PR does a wonderful job of grasping the essence of the story and finding exactly the right people."

 Lonnie Klein, National Producer

 Marketing a book takes lots of time, energy and dedication.
+Many authors grow tired of pitching the media as they are very hard to reach however, they do like the book parties.
 Some of your book marketing you can do yourself, but some of it, the professionals can do for you.
 In fact, it's a great idea of hire people who have talents in a variety of areas to help you.
+But don't get discouraged because once you get the publicity ball rolling, it's hard to stop.
+Authors love all the attention.
+And a good publicist can keep the action moving for you.
+Publicity begets publicity, media begets media - you just have to get to that tipping point.

 The idea is that once you capture the media's attention with your initial book PR strategy, you have to act fast to keep it because the media moves quickly.
 They will give you a call, ask for more info, go to your website and ask for your point of view and why you are an expert.
 Don't be surprised at direct questions.
 The media just needs the info.
 They might even ask a direction question such as "why are you qualified to discuss this topic?" and they just really want to know.
 It is easy for anyone to use the word expert when describing themselves to the media will be searching for proof of concept that you really are an expert.
 Credentials, experience and other media placements will all work in your favor.

 That's right, all successful publicity strategies begin with a vision.
 What do you want for yourself?
-Most authors will answer they want to experience the joy and satisfaction of being able to share their message with people all over the nation or world.
+What would you like to accomplish?
+Most authors will answer they want to live their book out loud.
+They want to experience the joy and satisfaction of being able to share their message with people all over the nation or world.
+They have invested a lot of their time, energy, passion and knowledge into their book.
+Now, with book marketing, it's time to let it soar.
 That's possible using the wide variety of media available now that includes being booked as a guest on radio talk shows, on TV shows, in print media and in the many online media outlets.
+These are all media platforms that allow you to reach out nationwide and reach a large audience.
+Traditional media is the cornerstone of a successful book marketing strategy.

 Many authors have learned through experience that book sales are the exception these days and not the norm.
 Of course, an exception is when the author is able to offer their books after they do a presentation to a group or sell their books in bulk to an business or company that can use their book for training or for a perk to their customers.
 Authors report lots of sales from their speaking events and have noticed that appearing in other media has led to more opportunities for speaking or consulting and even book sales.
 So although book sales are hard to come by in this competitive market place with the self-published authors continuing to grow, when you connect with your target audience, opportunities can come your way.
 Always think of your media as outreach.
 You may not know where your next big opportunity will come from so it's good to load up your publicity and marketing strategy with a variety of media.

 The next step in is to make the vision come true.
-But again, the market is crowded especially in the self published venue as this sector continues to grow year after year as many authors, experts and speakers add a self published book to their marketing strategy.
+But again, the publishing space is extremely crowded with other authors especially in the self published venue as this area continues to grow at a fast clip year after year as many authors, experts and speakers add a self published book to their marketing strategy.
 They use it to get the word out because as we know, you don't know where your next opportunity will come from so a book makes perfect sense as it could fall into the right hands.
 You may not be able to predict the outcome of your marketing strategy but you certainly can play the game.
 As we like to say at our PR firm, be everywhere at all times.
 I know, easier said than done, but get out there, stay current and seek the advice of a professional publicist to get your best results.
 With so many authors pitching the media, established publicists have a nice advantage and usually a long-term relationship with the media.
 Their judgment is respected, therefore, their clients will be well-received by the media for an initial evaluation.
 Also, a publicist will not risk their reputation by pitches outside the established protocol for the industry.

-Never be afraid to invest in yourself and be sure to ask about deliverables.
-We like when new clients ask "what's in it for me?" meaning what will they get for their money?
+At Annie Jennings PR, we like when new clients ask "what's in it for me?" meaning what will they get for their money?
 Our our PR firm, we offer the #1 radio talk show campaign with a guarantee of performance and unlimited media training so you can be a great guest.
 Our contract says that if we don't perform according to the agreement we don't keep or take your money.
 Nice, right?
 Our firm is highly respected by authors for being a firm that keeps their word and backs their products.
+But always go after the goal.
+What is it that you want to occur from your time, money and energy and choose a firm that has a history of experience producing that outcome.

 Get started.
+And this can be the hard part as some authors report that it all seems so complicated.
 You have to start somewhere right?
 So begin in your home town.
 Have a book party to launch your book and set up speaking events.
 These starter events get your book PR going and build confidence.
 Perhaps you can offer a presentation to a local business or organization.
 Start networking with the people you know to discover your local opportunities.

 No worries, you can find a firm that will work well for you.
 First thing is to start by searching on keywords that seem to work for your publicity objectives.
 You can then review the search engine results to find the best publicist for your goals.
 These days, PR firms tend to specialize.
 Some book online media, some are great with blog tours while others specialize in book radio talk show campaign.
 Be sure to understand the specialty of the publicity firm so you can decide if working with the firm is a good fit for your objectives.
 Always ask the question about what will you get for your money and what are the guaranteed deliverables, if any.
 At our firm. we offer guaranteed deliverables, meaning you get what you sign up for, it's in the Contract.
 One word you want to be on the lookout for is that the PR firm will "try" to get you booked.
 No. The idea is to get you booked, not "try".
 At our firm, we go out to the media with the intention of getting you booked on the media that makes the most sense for your goals, topic and credentials.

-Another way to look at this question is who is the publicist or book publicity firm that can help me reach my goals and objectives?
 That is the question to ask.
 Choose a PR firm with a proven expertise in providing results in the media you would like to have.
 Many authors come back to us after working with us to tell us about all the wonderful things that happened to them - new clients, new contacts, major media to put on their media bio and website.
 In fact, on our home page you can click on the link to the real stories and enjoy the author telling what it was like to work with our firm and about all their successes, in their own words.
 It's powerful.
+Be sure to ask about the PR firm's area of expertise and history of success.
+Choose the firm that can demonstrate a consistent ability to get their clients booked on the media.

-Then find a publicist who is actively booking those media outlets (but remember, you also have to qualify for those outlets in terms of credentials, expertise, media experience and how well your point of view fits into the segments these shows feel will match the profile of their show.
-Keep in mind that these shows are the among the top media in the country and to get booked on these shows that author must have plenty of media experience at very high levels of media, such as major print, radio and online media that would mirror the high quality of the major shows.
+A lot of business experts want to get booked on the major media.
+The trick is to find a publicist who is actively booking those media outlets (but remember, you also have to qualify for those outlets in terms of credentials, expertise, media experience and how well your point of view fits into the segments these shows feel will match the profile of their show.
+Keep in mind that these top TV shows are among the top media in the country and to get booked on these shows that author must have plenty of media experience at very high levels of media, such as major print, radio and online media that would mirror the high quality of the major shows.
 In TV, as in all media, the numbers matter.
 The number of visitors, the number or readers, the number of viewers.
 The pressure is tremendous.
+Plus working with an established and respected publicist who regularly books the outlets if key.
+This PR firm will help you qualify for the media outlets that fit in with your marketing strategy.

 It's a given now that you book has to also be an e-book if not just an e-book.
-They are just taking off as more phones etc reach the market that allow the reader to simply read your book on their phone or table.
-After a while, it just gets easier to get the e-book.
-And it satisfies the consumer urge to want it, buy it, have it . . . instantly.
-So, learn all you can about e-books from the production to distribution and use this form of publishing to add to your already growing book marketing strategy.
+The growth rate of e-books is exceptional at the moment.
+They are just taking off as more phones and other devices reach the marketplace that allow the reader to simply read your book on their phone or tablet.
+After a while, even though the reader thought they would never adjust to reading a book on a device, they will adjust and have. it just gets easier to get the e-book.
+And it also satisfies the consumer urge to want it, buy it, have it . . . instantly.
+Now, it's time to publish your book in e-book form.
+Learn all you can about publishing an e-books from the production to distribution and use this form of publishing to add to your already growing book marketing strategy.
 Seems like so much to do, right?
 I know, as a publicist, I can spend all day creating the perfect segment designed to get the booking.
 I am only imagine an author trying to coordinate all of the book marketing strategies in play in the be everywhere at all times model of marketing.
-I can only say, hire who you can to help, but do not hire those who say they will "try" to help you but still want to be paid regardless of the outcome.
-Hire those who guarantee their work as Annie Jennings PR does.
+I can only say, hire people who you can to help, but do not hire those who say they will "try" to help you but still want to be paid regardless of the outcome as that can be a recipe for a disaster.
+Hire those people who guarantee their work as Annie Jennings PR does.

-Your pitch call is an audition.
+The idea of pitching yourself to the media is high stress.
+First you have to get through to the person you are calling and have your pitch developed so you can move right through it.
+Nowadays, it's almost impossible to even get your phone call to the media answered.
+Everyone is just so busy.
+But keep this in mind if you do get through to your media contact: Your pitch call is an audition.
 If you sound shy, uncertain and stumble over your words, the producer will think you will be shy, uncertain and stumble over your words on the air and will not book you.
+They many even have to hang up as they already know you are not right for their media outlets.
 Your successful strategy depends upon your development of strong presentation and communication skills and a certainty within yourself that you would make a great guest.

-If you doubt that you are ready for media your concerns will show in your presentation style and the media can sense this and avoid working with you.
+When in doubt, hire a PR firm.
+Seriously, if you doubt that you are ready for media your concerns will show in your presentation style and the media can sense this and avoid working with you.
 Preparation, practice and media training can help you tremendously.
+Our PR firm mentors you all the way to as far up the media success ladder you can go.
+And why not?
+We want to see you succeed.
+We want you to enjoy every minute of your publicity outreach.
+We love when you are successful.

 Find out how you can get booked on radio talk show interviews in the top, most influential cities, markets and radio shows in the major markets and nationally syndicated radio talk shows and radio talk show networks.
 Share your message with people everywhere, create national expert status and enjoy the process of helping others with your work.
 If you focus too much on book sales, you might be disappointed and this is not the goal.
 Enjoy, share and find meaning in helping others and book sales could happen to you.